What to Expect

 BLUE RIDGE

-Adaptive Pickleball is hosting a Pickleball Play Day for players with special needs outdoors at Southern Wesleyan University.
+Adaptive Pickleball is hosting a Pickleball Play Day for players with special needs outdoors at Nettles Park.
 We’ll have paddles for players to use.
 Registration is required to participate.

 RECESS PROGRAM